spacecloud-io/space-docs/content/essentials/file-storage/delete.md

 **status:** Number describing the status of the upload operation.
 Following values are possible:

-- 200 - Successfully deleted file / folder
+- 200 - Successfully deleted file/folder
 - 401 - Request was unauthenticated
 - 403 - Request was unauthorized
 - 500 - Internal server error